git-for-windows/git-for-windows.github.io/Git-cannot-create-a-file-or-directory-with-a-long-path.md

 # Implementation details

-Originally [introduced into Git for Windows 1.9.0](https://github.com/msysgit/git/pull/122), the idea to overcome the length limitation is to convert them into UNC paths (i.e. network paths of the form `\\?\...`).
+Originally [introduced into Git for Windows 1.9.0](https://github.com/msysgit/git/pull/122), the idea to overcome the length limitation is to convert them into extended length paths (i.e. paths of the form `\\?\...`).
 Such paths are accepted by many of the Win32 API's functions accepting UTF-16 strings (many functions in the Win32 API are available as ASCII and UTF-16 functions, marked by an `A` and a `W` suffix, respectively) and are allowed to have a length up to 32,767 wide characters.
 See e.g. [this commit](https://github.com/git-for-windows/git/commit/38b94fe15fb60e3871a166eec8cfd4265fee727f) for more details.